-Contraction and Convergence strategy consists of reducing overall emissions of greenhouse gases to a safe level (contraction), resulting from every country bringing its emissions per capita to a level which is equal for all countries (convergence).
-Developed countries reduce their emissions at a faster rate than developing countries.
+Contraction and Convergence (C&C) strategy consists of reducing overall emissions of greenhouse gases to a safe level (contraction), resulting from every country bringing its emissions per capita to a level which is equal for all countries (convergence).
+Developed countries (such as Canada) reduce their emissions at a faster rate than developing countries.

 For our ideas on Canada and Contraction and Convergence click here.

 This strategy aims at equal per capita allowances in the long run.
 In contrast to contraction and convergence, it considers more the historical responsibility of countries.
 Annex I countries would have to reduce emissions similarly to contraction and convergence, but many non-Annex I countries are likely to have more time to develop until they need to reduce emissions.
 Non-Annex I country participation is conditional to Annex I action through the gradually declining world average threshold.
 No excess emission allowances (“hot air") would be granted to least developed countries.